Gold firms ahead of US inflation data, but set for weekly loss

 Non-yielding bullion's appeal tends to shine in a low-interest-rate environment.

+"With near-term support in sight at the $2,280 mark, we still believe gold can hit $2,680 by end of this year," said Sugandha Sachdeva, founder of SS WealthStreet, a New Delhi-based research firm.

+"The U.S. elections and the political uncertainty surrounding it along with the U.S.-China trade tensions are other key triggers that could lead to a significant rebound in prices."

-Top consumer China's net gold imports via Hong Kong slumped 18% in June from the previous month, data showed, as the recent surge in gold prices weighed on jewellery demand.
+Top consumer China's net gold imports via Hong Kong slumped 18% in June from the previous month, data showed.

-On the geopolitical front, U.S. Vice President Kamala Harris pressured Israeli Prime Minister Benjamin Netanyahu to help reach a Gaza ceasefire deal, striking a tougher tone than President Joe Biden.
+"Chinese physical demand for gold should pick up, especially given the challenges in their property and equity markets.
+Meanwhile, India's demand for gold is likely to rise while moving into the fourth quarter, which is traditionally a robust seasonal period for gold demand," ANZ's Kumari said.

-Spot silver steadied at $27.95 per ounce and platinum gained 0.9% to $941.25.
-Both metals were on track for their third straight weekly fall.
+Spot silver fell 1% to $27.70 per ounce and platinum steadied at $933.42.
+Both metals were on track for a third straight weekly fall.